GOOD FRIDAY “URBAN WAY OF THE CROSS”

 Jesus’ death on the Cross can be seen as part of his journey though life—the result of his consistent way of standing with those others ignored, hurt or persecuted, one of the consequences of the choices he made as he sided with the lowly.
 On Good Friday, Christians in Albuquerque will join Jesus in standing with the vulnerable in our midst as we walk the Urban Way of the Cross.

-Planned and led by a coalition of people representing many different Christian denominations in Albuquerque, the “Urban Way of the Cross” begins at Immaculate Conception Church (619 Copper, Albuquerque NM) at 9:30 a.m. on Friday, March 29 and wends its way through downtown ending with a reception at Immaculate Conception at 11:00 a.m.
+Planned and led by a coalition of people representing many different Christian denominations, the “Urban Way of the Cross” begins at Immaculate Conception Church (619 Copper) at 9:30 a.m. on Friday, March 29 and wends its way through downtown ending with a reception at Immaculate Conception at 11:00 a.m.